team-makeSmart/CST438/README.md

 # CST438
 Project for CST438

-Student Project By: Jake McGhee, Pavlos Papadonikolakis, Maco Doussias
+Project By: Jake McGhee, Pavlos Papadonikolakis, Maco Doussias

 Title:       Expense Tracker
-Description:
+Description: This is a student project for an expense tracker program.